deeptools/deepTools/docs/content/help_faq.rst

 Total no. bp = 168,736,537
 Total no. 'N' = 6,368,725

-*NOTE*: this method only works if multi-reads are mapped randomly to their possible locations, in other words if repetitive regions are covered by reads in which case the effective genome size is the size of the genome discarding stretches of 'N's.
+*NOTE*: this method only works if multimappers are randomly assigned to their possible locations (in such cases the effective genome size is simply the number of non-N bases).

 <a name="mapp_bamCov"></a>
 **3. Use bamCoverage**
 If you have a sample where you expect the genome to be covered completely, e.g. from genome sequencing, a very trivial solution is to use bamCoverage with a bin size of 1 bp and the --outFileFormat option set to 'bedgraph'.
-You can then count the number of non-Zero bins (= bp) which will indicate the mappable genome size for this specific sample.
+You can then count the number of non-Zero bins (bases) which will indicate the mappable genome size for this specific sample.

 <a name="mapp_genomeCov"></a>
 **4. Use genomeCoverageBed**
-The BEDtool genomeCoverageBed can be used to calculate the number of bp in the genome for which 0 reads can be found overlapping.
+The BEDtool genomeCoverageBed can be used to calculate the number of bases in the genome for which 0 reads can be found overlapping.
 As described on the [BEDtools website](http://bedtools.readthedocs.org/en/latest/content/tools/genomecov.html "go to genomeCov description"), you need:

-* a file with the choromosome sizes of your sample's organism
+* a file with the chromosome sizes of your sample's organism
 * a position-sorted BAM file

 ```